 Hiking Pulpit Rock with our kids was the highlight of a two week driving trip through Norway.
 Also known as Preikestolen or Preacher’s Rock, this famous cliff juts out 604 metres (1982 feet) above the beautiful Lysefjorden in southern Norway.
 The experience and the view are simply breathtaking.
-Take a quick peek at our 1 minute Youtube video or just read on.
+Take a quick peek at our 1 minute video or just read on.

 Pulpit Rock Hike – The Experience

 Pulpit Rock is reached via a 3.8 km (2.4 mile) hike.
 It would not be exhausting for most people (we are not hikers and do not own proper hiking gear), but a decent level of fitness certainly helps.
 There are staircases to climb and occasional areas where you need to scramble up some rocks (my kids loved this).
 It took us almost 2 hour for our ascent, mostly walking, and stopping periodically for short water or snack breaks.
 We were passed several times by runners who would have made it to the top in half the time, and we passed much slower groups who probably took half a day to make it to the top.
 We stayed at the top for about half an hour, followed by our descent of about 1.5 hours (total time on Pulpit Rock Trail was about 4 hours).